C. Barry Carter: Career

 Carter spent 14 years as a professor in the Department of Chemical Engineering and Materials Science at Cornell University.
 He then spent 16 years as a professor and the 3M Endowed Multidisciplinary Chair in the Department of Chemical Engineering and Materials Science at the University of Minnesota.
 Carter chaired the University of Connecticut's Department of Chemical, Materials, and Biomolecular Engineering for 5 years.
 He had earlier held visiting positions at LANL (as the Bernd T. Matthias Scholar), Chalmers (as the 2004 Jubilee Professor), NIMS in Tsukuba, Bristol University, Max Planck Institute in Stuttgart, the Institute for Physical Chemistry in Hanover and the Ernst Ruska Center in Jülich.
+Carter is a Distinguished Affiliate Scientist at the Center for Integrated Nanotechnology.

 Books and publications

-Carter is the co-author of three textbooks: Transmission Electron Microscopy: A Textbook for Materials Science (20090, Ceramic Materials: Science and Engineering (2013), and Transmission Electron Microscopy: Diffraction, Imaging, and Spectrometry (2016).
+Carter is the co-author of three textbooks: Transmission Electron Microscopy: A Textbook for Materials Science (2009), Ceramic Materials: Science and Engineering (2013), and Transmission Electron Microscopy: Diffraction, Imaging, and Spectrometry (2016).
 He is editor-in-chief of the Journal of Materials Science.